Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Results

-We compared our approach to several other traditional gradient descent based methods (SGD, Adam, AdamW, RMSprop, Adagrad, Adadelta) and state of the art iterative sparse linear system solvers (conjugate gradients, minres, gcrotmk, gmres, lgmres).
+We compared our approach to several gradient descent based methods of the pytorch optimizer package (SGD, Adam, AdamW, RMSprop, Adagrad, Adadelta) and iterative sparse linear system solvers from CuPy (conjugate gradients, minres, gmres, lsmr).
 Figure \ref{fig:laplace_comparison_iterative_sparse_solvers} shows that traditional gradient based approaches are not competitive with current sparse linear system solvers regarding runtime or accuracy.
-Furthermore, gradient based methods require tuning of hyperparameters such as learning rate or momentum.
-On the other hand, linear system solvers are limited to linear PDEs and cannot be directly used to solve non-linear PDEs.
-Metamizer maintains the generality of gradient based approaches while showing slightly better performance than linear system solvers.
-Furthermore, it can be easily parallelized on GPUs which results in better scaling behavior to larger grid sizes (see also Appendix \ref{apx:laplace_400x400}).
-On a $100 \times 100$ grid, Metamizer reaches a MSR of $6.7 \times 10^{-33}$ for the Laplace equation after around 50 iterations in only $0.08$ seconds.
-To the best of our knowledge, there exist no other deep learning based approaches that reach this level of accuracy.
+Furthermore, these gradient based optimizers require tuning of hyperparameters such as learning rate or momentum (more information is provided in Appendix \ref{apx:lr_comparison}).
+While Metamizer does not yet reach the performance of specialized and highly optimized algebraic multigrid solvers such as AMGX (see Appendix \ref{apx:preconditioners}), it reaches competitive performance to sparse linear system solvers like CG, MINRES or GMRES and reaches a MSR of $6.7 \times 10^{-33}$ after only $0.08 s$ while maintaining the generality of gradient based approaches.
+Thus, it can be directly applied for example to nonlinear and nonsymmetric PDEs as well (see Section \ref{sec:nonlinear_pdes}).
+On top of that, Metamizer shows good scaling behavior on larger grid sizes (see Appendix \ref{apx:domain_size_performance}).